Mental health assessments and treatment - advice

 Risk and needs assessment

-A mental health assessment may assist with preparing the child's case plan, that is, determining the appropriate permanency objective and making other significant decisions concerning the child.
-To effectively implement the case plan, goals and tasks identified in the actions table need to be realistic and to reflect available mental health services’ diagnostic advice, recommendations and prognosis.
+A mental health assessment may assist with preparing the child's case plan that is, determining the appropriate permanency objective and making other significant decisions concerning the child.
+To effectively formulate and enact the case plan, goals and tasks identified in the actions table need to be realistic and to reflect available mental health services’ diagnostic advice, recommendations and prognosis.
 It is important that the expectation of the parent with the mental illness for change or for acceptance and compliance with treatment and monitoring is clear and understood by all parties.
 Additionally, the role of the protective parent or family member in monitoring and supporting the parent with the mental illness and in ensuring the child's care and protection should be thoroughly assessed and clearly communicated.
 Good decision-making takes careful account of the severity of a parent's mental illness and capacity to comprehend, accept and adhere to court orders or commitments made by the parent, over time.

 The prognosis of a parent's ability to manage the mental illness at a level where they are able to function adequately and care for the child is critical when assessing the plausibility of reunification, if the child is placed out of the parent's care.
 The prognosis for recovery may be dependent on the degree of severity of the parent's mental illness and their compliance with treatment.
 Particularly in cases of infants or young children, it is critical that the motivations, good intentions, cooperative attitudes or needs of the parent should not divert attention from the risk assessment and the possible risk of harm to the child.
 The child protection practitioner must always make timely decisions in the best interests of the child consistent with their age and stage of development.
 Therefore, if a parent has not been able to adequately address their mental illness issue within an appropriate timeframe, the possibility of reunification is questioned and the child protection practitioner is required to make a decision about seeking an order consistent with the child's long term care needs.